 Intermediate and advanced users would be better off finding suitable language partners through this app and then moving on to off-line language exchange, or online language exchange via Wechat, Facebook, Skype, Whatsup, Kakao, Line, etc without the distraction of numerous random Hello Talk user ‘hello’s’ and where your language partner should be faster to reply back.

-The video above also offers an excellent overview of Hello Talk and below I have added three of my own personal tips to get the best out of the app.
+Here are my three of my own personal tips to get the best out of the app.

 Include a detailed personal bio